Join Our Friends Electric and support our paid internship programme.

 – Dave Laycock, Aldingbourne Trust

-We can’t afford to do this without your support.
+We can’t afford to offer more paid placements to people like James without your support.
 Every single pound you give will make a huge difference and help us to create a scheme that sets an industry standard.
 As a small group of artists – and a charity – your support means the world to us.

 Blast Theory is a registered charity (1053343).